donquixote/bw-drupal/sites/all/modules/custom/bw_migrate/README.txt

 It's also not so hard to add drush support to modules - so many modules have some kind of support.

+Make sure you have at least version 4.5

 Once you have enabled the bwmigrate module, run drush with arguments to see the possibilities.

 A migration development session could look like this:

+# Make sure you have all dependencies
+drush dep

 # Write a new migration thing...
 drush ms           # Check if it's there with migration status